Corruption in Mauritius: MedPoint Affair

 In 2010, to create a specialized centre for geriatric care, the Cabinet of Ministers of the ruling PTR-MSM-PMSD government approved the purchase of the existing MedPoint Private Clinic, which was owned by Dr Krishnan Malhotra and Mrs Shalini Devi Jugnauth-Malhotra.
-The latter is the sister of the then Minister of Finance Pravind Jugnauth and daughter of then President Sir Anerood Jugnauth.
+The latter is the sister of the then Minister of Finance Pravind Jugnauth and daughter of the then President Sir Anerood Jugnauth.
 The objective was to convert the hospital into a specialised centre.
 On 22 July 2011, following an investigation by the Independent Commission Against Corruption (ICAC), then Minister of Health Maya Hanoomanjee was arrested by the ICAC Police and the government chief valuer was suspended from his duties.
 Pravind Jugnauth was arrested on charges of "conflict of interest".
 This became known as the MedPoint Affair or MedPoint Scandal.
 Paul Bérenger, who was Opposition Leader at the time, protested the arrest.
-On 30 June 2015, Jugnauth was found guilty under Article 13 of the Prevention Of Corruption Act 2002 (PoCA).
-He was sentenced by the Intermediate court of Mauritius to one year of imprisonment.
+On 30 June 2015, Jugnauth was found guilty under Article 13 of the Prevention of Corruption Act 2002 (PoCA).
+He was sentenced by the Intermediate Court of Mauritius to one year of imprisonment.
 However, he appealed to the Supreme Court of Mauritius and won his appeal.
 The prosecution appealed to the Privy Council of the United Kingdom, but their appeal was unsuccessful.
-To defend the accused parties, the Director General of ICAC Navin Beekarry had travelled from Mauritius to London to be present at the January 2019 hearing of this appeal.
+To defend the accused parties, the Director General of ICAC, Navin Beekarry, had travelled from Mauritius to London to be present at the January 2019 hearing of this appeal.
 This was deemed to be a significant conflict of interest by members of the Opposition and the local press.